uozuAho/locust_demo/readme.md

 - POST /work RPS: 1
 - median 'work completed' time: 5s

-Note that
+Note that:
 - RPS is constrained to the rate that the worker completes jobs
 - The time to complete a job = the number of VUs

 Play with the `WORKER_JOB_COMPLETION_RATE_PER_SECOND` in `docker-compose.yml`
 to see what effect it has on the above metrics.